On this page:

 There are two ways to join a Panhellenic organization:

 - Fall: Formal Recruitment

 The process of Sorority Recruitment involves approximately one weekend of opportunities to explore sorority life by getting to know all five chapters and then making a mutual selection to join the chapter where you feel like you belong.
-In the weeks leading up to recruitment, potential members who have registered are placed with a recruitment counselor (known as Sigma Rho Gamma's or Rho Gams).
-Rho Gams help potential members with questions and bring them to pre-recruitment events that show some of what sorority life is all about!
+In the weeks leading up to recruitment, potential members who have registered are placed with a recruitment counselor.
+Recruitment Counselors help potential members with questions and bring them to pre-recruitment events that show some of what sorority life is all about!
 Register now for Fall Recruitment!

-- Spring Continuous Open Bidding (COB): ): Any sorority that is not at campus total is eligible to bring in additional members through an informal recruiting process known as COB.
+- Spring Continuous Open Bidding (COB): Any sorority that is not at campus total (maximum chapter size) is eligible to bring in additional members through an informal recruiting process known as COB.
 Each organization will plan and advertise its own events.
 If you are interested in finding out which chapters will participate in Spring COB, contact the CPC Vice President for Recruitment.